aliencube/SQL-Regular-Expressions/README.md

 # SQL Regular Expressions #

-This helps provide regular expression functionalities for MS-SQL servers
+MS SQL Server doesn't support regular expression features directly.
+However, it can register .NET CLR assemblies to extend its capability.
+This helps provide regular expression functionalities for MS SQL servers.

+# Compatibility #

+This runs on .NET Framework 3.5 or higher, which supports MS SQL Server 2008 or later.

 # Documentation #

 Please refer to the [wiki](https://github.com/aliencube/SQL-Regular-Expressions/wiki) page.